MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/async-customer-mode.md

 As of the Commerce version 10.0.22 release, you can enable **Enable the asynchronous creation for customer addresses** feature that in the **Feature management** workspace so that newly created customer addresses can be saved asynchronously for both sync customers and async customers.

-After enabling the features meantioned above, you must schedule a recurring batch job for the **P-job**, the **Synchronize customers and business partners from async mode** job, and the **1010** job so that any async customers are converted to sync customers in Commerce headquarters.
+After enabling the features mentioned above, you must schedule a recurring batch job for the **P-job**, the **Synchronize customers and business partners from async mode** job, and the **1010** job so that any async customers are converted to sync customers in Commerce headquarters.

 ### Customer creation in POS offline mode